kurko/ember-indexeddb-adapter/README.md

 Tests
 -----

-Run in your terminal, `rackup` (make sure you have Ruby installed).
+Run `rackup` in your terminal (make sure you have Ruby installed).
 Then visit `http://localhost:9292` in your browser.

+To run tests without a browser, run `phantomjs tests/runner.js tests/index.html` in your terminal.

 License & Copyright
 -------------------